Observation of Gravitational Waves by Invariants for Electromagnetic Waves: Plane Boundary Condition

-We assume that $\mathcal{P}_{0}$ forms a 3-dimensional timelike plane with a unit normal vector field $n$ toward an receiver and the emitters on $\mathcal{P}_{0}$ are in geodesic motion with a 4-velocity vector field $u$ such that $u$ and $n$ are constant over the plane and orthogonal to each other.
+We assume that $\mathcal{P}_{0}$ in $\mathcal{M}_{0}$ forms a three-dimensional timelike plane with a unit normal vector field $n$ toward a receiver, and the emitters on $\mathcal{P}_{0}$ are in geodesic motion with a four-velocity vector field $u$ such that $u$ and $n$ are constant over the plane and orthogonal to each other as in \Cref{fig:emitters_and_receiver}.
 Also, the emitters emit the plane EMWs as in \Cref{eq:plane_wave} with $\mathcal{C}=\left\{l:l\cdot\left(u+n\right)=0\right\}$.
 Substituting \Cref{eq:Jp,eq:Jh} into \Cref{eq:bc_of_J}, we get the boundary condition given by